-When you apply for residency in Mexico, you can apply for Temporary Residency (Residencia Temporal) or Permanent Residency (Residencia Permanente).
-Learn about Temporary and Permanent residency.
+When you apply for residency in Mexico you may, depending on your situation, apply for Temporary Residency (Residencia Temporal) or Permanent Residency (Residencia Permanente).

 Financial qualification requirements